 I've also created a video about how this all works below.
 It includes some great tips to help you succeed with sites like Fusion Cash.
 So be sure to watch it as well.

-However if this doesn't appeal to you at all you can still make money with Fusioncash with just taking surveys.
+However, if this doesn't appeal to you at all, you can still make money with Fusioncash by just taking surveys.
 Learn how by clicking here.

 Does Fusion Cash Actually Work?

 Hell yeah.
 Here's a screenshot of my own payment for you naysayers.
 I've actually been paid several times by fusion cash for completing offers before I decided to move on to their publisher program.
 So I know it does work.

 How Much Money Can You Make With Fusion Cash?